kwoo99/VideoGame_Sales_EDA/README.md

 - GitHub for version control and documentation

 ## Key Questions Explored
-- What are the most popular game genres and platforms in each region?
+- What are the most successful game genres and platforms in each region?
 - Which publishers consistently perform best?
 - Are there regional preferences in game types?
 - Which region contributes most to global sales?